tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

-I've found a lot of disuse and misuse of WordPress core functions in [Sucuri Blog][Sucuri-Blog] and conclude followings for developing WordPress plugins and themes.
+I've found a lot of disuse and misuse of WordPress core functions in [Sucuri Blog][Sucuri-Blog] and conclude the followings for developing WordPress plugins and themes.

 * Input has been contaminated.
 * The DB has also been contaminated.